moclojer/mockingbird/README.md

 A simple way to develop a user interface with a consistent user experience, without the need to clutter `cljs` code with **CSS**.

+> if your desire is to use mockingbird without ClojureScript (how you dare!) you can of course use our npm package into your JS application.
+Read more [here](#Installation).

 ## name reference?

 > "mockingbird" is for everyone!